supercoder123/Mizuxe-bootstrap-4-landing-page/README.md

 - Built using Bootstrap 4
 - Used gulp for building files from source
 - ScrollSpy included
-- Smoth Scrolling on navbar item click
+- Smooth Scrolling on navbar item click

 Built using my own Bootstrap 4 boilerplate code .
 You can find it [here](https://github.com/supercoder123/bootstrap-4-boilerplate)